woejaddicor/movie-list/README.md

 <h1 align="center">Welcome to my movie watchlist application 👋</h1>

-<p>This is a simple movie searching application...
+<p>This is a simple movie searching application built using the OMDB API.
+Search through a library of movies, see an individual information page for each title and add movies to your favourites list.
 </p>

 Steps to get the project up and running: